RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/blog/prelude/component-tree.png)

 In some sense, the template is also a "query": it's a pure function of the data returned by the queries, and its expressed in a declarative, rather than imperative style!
 So, we could view the queries and template together as a large, tree-structured view of the data.
+The entire app is a directed graph where the sources are the base tables, the sinks are the DOM templates, and the two are connected by a tree of queries.

 <aside>
 <Markdown>